judahsteve/moxie/README.md

 - Install psycopg2 using pip: pip install psycopg2-binary
 - Install django-postgres using pip: pip install django-postgres

-Those are the core dependencies that the project requires to execute
+Those are the core dependencies that the project requires to execute.

+## Executing the Project
+Once you finish installing these dependencies, simply copy the moxie folderinto your new django virtual environment
+- type cd moxie to navigate into the moxie folder
+- type python manage.py runserver start the django server and execute the project

 ## Database Schema
 The api has 4 database tables